shredder67/svd-lorafa/README.md

 Our contribution is that we try to observe more efficient loss/metric convergence while training from better initial low-rank weights obtained via low-rank approximation of initial $W$ via simple singular value decomposition.

-We experiment with RoBERTa-base model (150 M. parameterse) on several datasets from GLUE (mainly on MRPC) and observe dynamics of metrics and losses of standard LoRA-FA vs our initialized with SVD.
+We experiment with RoBERTa-base model (150 M. parameterse) on several datasets from GLUE (MRPC, RTE, COLA) and observe dynamics of metrics and losses of standard LoRA-FA vs our initialized with SVD.
 We also experiment with additional regularization (see corresponding notebook).

 ### Structure